 The above error may indicate that there was something wrong with the update and that Apple has indeed pulled it from its update distribution servers.
 However, if you’re persistently or frequently seeing this error message when downloading updates then its not necessarily the Apple Software Update server that’s having issues but a content caching server somewhere on your network!

-The above error is shown when macOS is using an Apple Content Caching service that has either run out of storage space, or have been configured with insufficient storage capacity to cache the entire updates.
+The above error is shown when macOS is using an Apple Content Caching service that has either run out of storage space, or has been configured with insufficient storage capacity to cache the entire updates.

 The Apple Content Caching service can be very useful when there are multiple Apple devices or users on your local network.
-It can speed up the updates and reduce the amount of bandwidth that is spent on downloading updates for the devices on the network.
+It can speed up the updates and reduce the amount of bandwidth that’s spent on downloading updates for the devices on the network.
 All Apple devices on the network will automatically detect the content cache and fetch app and operating system updates from the cache over the local network instead of getting it over the internet.
 The content caching service also works with other Apple services such as iCloud.

-You may have enabled the caching service on your own Mac.
+You may have enabled the caching service on your Mac.
 In an enterprise or university setting, the caching service may be running on a dedicated server to help optimize the local network bandwidth.
 It may also be running on another Mac belonging to another family member or a colleague.
 Ask your local network system administrator or other people on the same network if you’re unsure where the service is running.

 To fix this issue you either need to free up storage space on the device running the content caching service, disable the content caching service entirely, or increase the content caching service’s storage allocation.

 You can disable the content caching service by going to System Preferences: Sharing, and unchecking the Content caching option.
 You’ll need to restart your Mac after disabling it or you’ll run into issues like this when downloading apps, updates , or when using iCloud: